War of the First Coalition: French capture of the Low Countries

 After seizing the Low Countries in a surprise winter attack, France established the Batavian Republic as a puppet state.
-Even before the close of 1794 the king of Prussia retired from any active part in the war, and on 5 April 1795 he concluded with France the Peace of Basel, which recognized France's occupation of the left bank of the Rhine.
+Even before the close of 1794 Prussia retired from any active part in the war, and on 5 April 1795 King Frederick William II concluded with France the Peace of Basel, which recognized France's occupation of the left bank of the Rhine.
 The new French-dominated Dutch government bought peace by surrendering Dutch territory to the south of that river.
 A treaty of peace between France and Spain followed in July.
 The grand duke of Tuscany had been admitted to terms in February.
 The coalition thus fell into ruin and France proper would be free from invasion for many years.

 Battle of Quiberon

-Britain attempted to reinforce the rebels in the Vendée by landing French Royalist troops at Quiberon, but failed, and attempts to overthrow the government at Paris by force were foiled by the military garrison led by Napoleon Bonaparte, leading to the establishment of the Directory.
+Britain attempted to reinforce the rebels in the Vendée by landing French Royalist troops at Quiberon, but failed, and attempts to overthrow the government in Paris by force were foiled by the military garrison led by Napoleon Bonaparte, leading to the establishment of the Directory.